The Marketing Practice: Expansion

 In 2008 The Marketing Practice moved to its current premises in The Old Estate Yard, East Hendred.
 The agency established its first non-UK office in 2016 in Munich, Germany, and a North American office in Seattle, Washington, later the same year.

 Sales and Marketing forums

 The agency runs regular Sales & Marketing Forums ('S&M Forums’) for B2B sales and marketing industry experts and senior professionals.
-The event was highly commended in the Best Live Initiative Category at the 2010 B2B Marketing Awards, and have since included senior speakers from Microsoft, Genpact, CEB, Salesforce, Allianz Insurance, Telefónica O2, and many others.
+The event was highly commended in the Best Live Initiative Category at the 2010 B2B Marketing Awards, and has since included senior speakers from Microsoft, Genpact, CEB, Salesforce, Allianz Insurance, Telefónica O2, and many others.

 Industry recognition

 The Marketing Practice has been the most-awarded agency at the B2B Marketing Awards in both 2013 and 2014.
 They have been consistent winners in the 'Best Lead Generation' category, winning the award five times between 2010 and 2015, and the 'Most Commercially-Successful' category, winning twice between 2015 and 2017.
+They are regularly classified as one of the leading UK and London based Marketing Agencies.
 They were also runner-up for the ‘Agency of the Year’ accolade from 2013 to 2015.